seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 26) How to decrease Docker Image file size?
 27) Difference between cmd and entrypoint
 28) In your project how you will use docker and k8s,tell me the process?
-29)What is docker and what is the use of docker?
+29) What is docker and what is the use of docker?
 30) How will you scan docker images?
 31) Are you following any standards and guidelines to create dockerfile?
 32) How many dockerfiles have you written?